-Quantified Objective: Connect 30 eligible residents with assistance through the MCC program to reduce displacement and assist housing mobility for eligible households.
+Quantified Objective: Connect 30 eligible residents with assistance through the MCC program to reduce displacement and assist housing mobility for eligible households, target marketing of this program in areas of concentrated lower-income households and renters.

-Community Land Trust Program.
+Program H-31: Community Land Trust Program.
 Investigate development of a Community Land Trust program for Santa Rosa to determine its feasibility and affordable housing production possibilities.
 Continue to support the Housing Land Trust of Sonoma County (HLTSC) in its efforts to work with developers and non-profit organizations to further homeownership opportunities.